Mandatory contact registers are required for specified businesses. Learn more at our blog article.

-Prepare your business to reopen with our handy checklist of tasks to consider.
+Prepare your business to reopen after restrictions with our handy checklist of tasks to consider.

 Services and technology

 - Contact your bank to reactivate merchant terminals.